 Stock status Description Potential implications for management of the stock Sustainable Stock for which biomass (or biomass proxy) is at a level sufficient to ensure that, on average, future levels of recruitment are adequate (i.e. not recruitment overfished) and for which fishing pressure is adequately controlled to avoid the stock becoming recruitment overfished.
 Appropriate management is in place. ↑ Transitional- recovering Recovering stock-biomass is recruitment overfished, but management measures are in place to promote stock recovery and recovery is occurring.
 Appropriate management is in place and the stock biomass is recovering. \ Transitional- depleting Deteriorating stock-biomass is not yet recruitment overfished, but fishing pressure is too high and moving the stock in the direction of becoming recruitment overfished.
 Management is needed to reduce fishing pressure and ensure that the biomass does not deplete to an overfished state.
 Overfished Spawning stock biomass has been reduced through catch so that average recruitment levels are significantly reduced (i.e. recruitment overfished).
 Current management is not adequate to recover the stock, or adequate management measures have been put in place but have not yet resulted in measurable improvements.
 Management is needed to recover this stock; if adequate management measures are already in place, more time may be required for them to take effect.
 Environmentally limited Spawning stock biomass has been reduced to the point where average recruitment levels are significantly reduced, primarily as a result of substantial environmental changes/impacts, or disease outbreaks (i.e. the stock is not recruitment overfished).
 Fisheries management has responded appropriately to the environmental change in productivity.
 Appropriate management is in place.
-Undefined Not enough information exists to determine stock status.
+Undefined Insufficient information available to determine stock status.
 Data required to assess stock status are needed.
+Negligible Catches by all fisheries are so low as to be considered negligible and that inadequate information exists upon which to base a status classification.

 Figure 1.
-Diagrammatic representation of stock status classification system, with relative fishing mortality (the ratio of current fishing mortality to the fishing mortality that would cause the stock to become recruitment overfished) on the x axis and relative spawning biomass (the ratio of current spawning biomass to the recruitment overfished spawning biomass limit) on the y axis
+Diagrammatic representation of the stock status classification system, with relative fishing mortality (the ratio of current fishing mortality to the fishing mortality that would cause the stock to become recruitment overfished) on the x-axis and relative spawning biomass (the ratio of current spawning biomass to the recruitment overfished spawning biomass limit) on the y-axis

-Reference points
+Reference points for performance indicators